archetype-themes/plugin-theme-component/README.md

 A Shopify CLI plugin for building themes with Liquid theme components.

-The `plugin-theme-component` repository is a foundational part of the [Archetype Devkit preview](https://github.com/archetype-themes/devkit).
+The `plugin-devkit` repository is a foundational part of the [Archetype Devkit preview](https://github.com/archetype-themes/devkit).

 ## Getting Started